Max Patté

 Max Patté is a British artist known for his sculptures and for multimedia work using changing light and colour.

 Early life

 Patté was born in 1977 and raised in Gloucestershire.
 His father was a farm machinery importer and exporter and his mother was a teacher.
 He studied at the Wimbledon School of Art in London from 1997 – 2000, switching from studying fine arts sculpture to technical arts during his time there.
 He then worked with Animated Extras, a company that makes prosthetics and animatronics for films, and sculptor Julian Murray, working on films including Batman Begins, Harry Potter, and The Last Samurai.
-He made the Batman suit worn by Christan Bale in Batman Begins.
+He made the Batman suit worn by Christian Bale in Batman Begins.

 Career in New Zealand

 Patté moved from London to New Zealand in 2006 following a marriage break up.
 He joined Weta Workshop and became head of sculpture there, with Sir Richard Taylor becoming his patron.
 Taylor lent Patté studio space to create his sculpture Solace in the Wind.
 Patté was elected as an associate of the Royal British Society of Sculptors (now the Royal Society of Sculptors) in 2008.
 During his time at Weta, Patté worked on the Lord of the Rings trilogy and the “Scale of our War” Gallipoli exhibition at the Museum of New Zealand Te Papa Tongarewa, and in 2009 he was one of the judges of the World of Wearable Art Awards.
 In 2012 Charles Saatchi commissioned life-sized busts of himself and his then wife Nigella Lawson.
 During his stay in New Zealand, Patté married Amy Fitzgerald and had two children.
 In 2022 Patté and his family left New Zealand for Mallorca in Spain, in order to be closer to family and a bigger market for Patté's work.
 Besides his sculptures in bronze, iron and other materials, Patté creates light works, multimedia pieces that use colour and light to evoke response.